Louisiana State University Tiger Marching Band: LSU Salutes

-Each fall, the band honors its own humble beginnings as a cadet band and the history of the university during LSU Salutes by performing a halftime show with a patriotic theme.
-Usually during alternating years the band plays a medley of songs representing each branch of the U.S. Armed Forces, spells out the names of each branch, and recognizes the members of each branch present in the stadium.
-This is also the only time when the Golden Girls and Colorguard change their look and don special red, white, and blue uniforms for the performance.
-LSU Salutes, generally celebrated during Veterans Day weekend, is a set of events that recognizes cadets who served in the U.S. Armed Forces.
-Until 1969, every entering male student at LSU was required to participate in the ROTC program for at least two years.
-LSU was once referred to by students and staff alike as the Ole War Skule, and LSU ROTC programs provided more than 12,000 soldiers for World War II—a number eclipsed only by Texas A&M University (14,123 officers), and the military academies.
-The military heritage of the university dates back to its very establishment in 1860 as a military training institution; future American Civil War general William Tecumseh Sherman served as its first superintendent.
+Each fall, the band honors its beginnings as a cadet band and the university's history during LSU Salutes by performing a halftime show with a patriotic theme.
+Usually, during alternating years, the band plays a medley of songs representing each branch of the U.S. Armed Forces, spells out the names of each branch, and recognizes the members of each branch present in the stadium.
+This is the only time the Golden Girls and Color Guard change their look and don special red, white, and blue uniforms for the performance.
+During Veterans Day weekend, LSU Salutes recognizes cadets who have served in the U.S. Armed Forces.
+Until 1969, every male student entering LSU was required to participate in the ROTC program for at least two years.
+LSU was once referred to by students and staff alike as the Ole War Skule, and LSU ROTC programs led more than 12,000 soldiers into World War II—a number eclipsed only by Texas A&M University (14,123 officers), and the military academies.
+The military heritage of the university dates back to its establishment in 1860 as a military training institution; future American Civil War general William Tecumseh Sherman served as its first superintendent.

-Golden Girls and Colorguard
+Golden Girls and Color Guard

-As the band evolved into a full-blown show band, featured auxiliary units were created to add entertainment.
+As the band evolved into a full-blown show band, featured auxiliary units were created for more entertainment.

-The LSU Golden Girls, a feature unit with the Tiger Band and the oldest and most established danceline on the LSU campus, was created in 1959 as the Ballet Corps by then director of bands Thomas Tyra.
+The LSU Golden Girls, a feature unit with the Tiger Band and the oldest and most established dance line on the LSU campus, was created in 1959 as the Ballet Corps by then-director of bands Thomas Tyra.
 The Golden Girl moniker became official in 1965.
 Today, the line includes eighteen dancers who audition each year to make the line and who are often members of private dance studios.

-The LSU Colorguard, a flag spinning unit not to be confused with a traditional military colorguard, was established in 1971.
-The audition process includes a solo, self-choreographed routine, fundamentals and an on-the-spot routine performed for a panel of judges.
+The LSU Color Guard, a flag-spinning unit not to be confused with a traditional military color guard, was established in 1971.
+The audition process includes a solo, self-choreographed routine, fundamentals and an on-the-spot routine all performed for a panel of judges.
 Twenty-six to thirty-two female or male spinners are selected from this process.
-For a brief period in the 1980s the Colorguard was co-ed, but hadn't had a male performer until again in 2018.
-The LSU Colorguard hosts two male performers currently.
+For a brief period in the 1980s, the color guard was co-ed but didn't have a male performer until again in 2018.
+The LSU Color Guard hosts two male performers.

 Uniforms

-In August 2017 Tiger Band purchased new uniforms that continued the more recent tradition of purple pants and gold coats with Greek key trim, a motif that can be found on the outside of Thomas Boyd Hall and David Boyd Hall on LSU's campus.
+In August 2017, Tiger Band purchased new uniforms that continued the recent tradition of purple pants and gold coats with Greek key trim, a motif from outside of Thomas Boyd Hall and David Boyd Hall on LSU's campus.